-Boosting your energy for a busy day ahead…using walking as a break from the home office…spending time with family or to get some vitamin D – all reasons why Queenslanders have taken to the streets over the past few months.
+Boosting your energy for a busy day ahead … using walking as a break from the home office … spending time with family or to get some vitamin D—all reasons why Queenslanders take to the streets.

 The health and wellbeing benefits are many and varied, proving walking really can walk the talk.

 Walking is great for helping you manage your weight

 Getting yourself into the habit of taking a brisk walk each day can do wonders for your waistline when combined with other healthy activities.

 Australia’s Physical Activity & Sedentary Behaviour Guidelines recommend adults 18-64 years to be active on most days and to accumulate 150 to 300 minutes of moderate-intensity physical activity each week.
 A good example of moderate-intensity activity is brisk walking, that is at a pace where you are able to talk comfortably but not sing.
 Walking at a fast pace for 30 minutes can burn up to 315 kilojoules (75 cal) each day you do it—and of course the faster and further you walk the more kilojoules you will burn.
 This is significant, considering the average person eats and drinks 8700 kilojoules a day ( Better Health)